 Beyond our internal audit team’s follow-up visits, we’re continuously enhancing our other prevention systems to quickly spot and respond to fraud attempts.
 Starting last year, we:

-While it would be heartening to hear that, “GiveDirectly is doing everything possible to prevent risks,” that would not be fully true, as this work brings tough tradeoffs with no obvious right answer:
+While it would be heartening to hear that, “GiveDirectly is doing everything possible to prevent risks,” that would not be fully true, as this work brings tough tradeoffs and ethical dilemmas with no obvious right answer:

-- Speed: After a deadly earthquake, do you launch a relief program in 1 month to allow for hiring a robustly background-checked and trained team as survivors suffer or in 1 week with fewer preventive staffing processes but potentially save more lives?
+• Speed: After a deadly earthquake, do you launch a relief program in 1 month to allow for staff to be robustly background-checked and trained while survivors suffer, or do you launch in 1 week with fewer preventive actions taken but potentially save more lives as a result?

-- Targets: How do you set safeguarding and audit teams’ targets?
+• Targets: How do you set safeguarding and fraud targets?
 “Prevent all cases” deters reporting.
 “Resolve X cases a quarter” incentivizes rushing through investigations.

-- Transparency: Publicly sharing details of harm cases helps the aid sector improve but could put survivors at risk and go against their wishes.
+• Transparency: Publicly sharing details of abuse cases may help the aid sector improve but could put survivors at risk and go against their wishes.
 How much do you share and when?

-- Acceptable risk: How do you define an avoidable harm vs. an unavoidable one when working in inherently high-risk areas like conflict zones?
+• Acceptable risk: How do you define an avoidable risk vs. an unavoidable one when working in inherently risk-prone areas like conflict zones?

-Our first value of “recipients first” guides our decision making on these trade-offs, but how we navigate them will change over time.
-Addressing risk is a moving target, ever-changing as our systems improve, our work grows to new contexts, and bad actors change their tactics.
+Our first value of “recipients first” guides our decision making on these trade-offs, but how we navigate them will change over time and contexts.
+Addressing risk is a moving target, ever-changing as our societies change, systems improve, our work grows to new contexts, and bad actors change their tactics.
 We aim to update you on our lessons learned and evolving approach in our annual reporting.

 We aim to raise the bar on how risk is addressed and reported

-We’re raising our standards in communicating on these risks and innovating in how to prevent and address them.
+We’re raising our standards in communicating our risks and innovating how to prevent and address them.
 This is vital to better serve GiveDirectly recipients and staff, our donors, and the wider aid sector.

 Some aid groups under-invest in addressing harm and fraud and under-report it to the public, focusing instead on saving reputations and costs.
 Yet, there are also useful best practices from the sector (UN, CHS, FCDO) and commendable examples on reporting (Save, PLAN, UN).